bueler/mccarthy/README.md

 stokes solver
 -------------

 The Python tools in `stokes/` are used to generate some images in the slides, and for some student projects.
-They exploit the Firedrake finite element framework (https://www.firedrakeproject.org/) and the PETSc solver library (http://www.mcs.anl.gov/petsc/), and such numerical technology is well outside the scope of my notes and slides for the Summer School.
+They exploit the Firedrake finite element framework (https://www.firedrakeproject.org/), the Gmsh mesh generator (http://gmsh.info/), and the PETSc solver library (http://www.mcs.anl.gov/petsc/).
+Such numerical technology is well outside the scope of my notes and slides for the Summer School.
 Do not expect good introductory documentation when looking in this directory.

 versions